dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 Status: “200” (OK)

 `201`
-Status: “201” (Created) - response to a duplicated request (duplicated "Mailbox-Correlation-Id").
-Relay server SHALL respond to duplicted requests with 201 without performing mailbox update.
-"Mailbox-Correlation-Id" passed in the first UpdateMailbox request's header SHOULD be stored by the Relay server and compared to the same value in the subsequent requests to identify duplicated requests.
+Status: “201” (Created) - response to a duplicate request (duplicate "Mailbox-Request-Id").
+Relay server SHALL respond to duplicate requests with 201 without performing mailbox update.
+"Mailbox-Request-Id" passed in the first UpdateMailbox request's header SHALL be stored by the Relay server and compared to the same value in the subsequent requests to identify duplicate requests.
 If duplicate is found, Relay SHALL not perform mailbox update, but respond with 201 instead.
-The value of "Mailbox-Correlation-Id" of the last successfully completed request SHOULD be stored based on the Device Claim passed by the caller.
+The value of "Mailbox-Request-Id" of the last successfully completed request SHALL be stored based on the Device Claim passed by the caller.

 `400`
 Bad Request - invalid request has been passed (can not parse or required fields missing).